 Sales of the Company's common stock through Cantor Fitzgerald, if any, will be made on The NASDAQ Global Market by means of ordinary brokers' transactions at market prices or as otherwise agreed to by the Company and Cantor Fitzgerald.
 Subject to the terms and conditions of the Cantor Fitzgerald Agreement, Cantor Fitzgerald will use commercially reasonable efforts to sell the Company's common stock from time to time, based upon our instructions (including any price, time or size limits or other customary parameters or conditions we may impose).
 The Company is not obligated to make any sales of common stock under the Cantor Fitzgerald Agreement.
 The offering of shares of common stock pursuant to the Cantor Fitzgerald Agreement will terminate upon the earlier of (1) the sale of all common stock subject to the Cantor Fitzgerald Agreement or (2) termination of the Cantor Fitzgerald Agreement.
 The Cantor Fitzgerald Agreement may be terminated by Cantor Fitzgerald at any time upon ten days notice to the Company or may be terminated by the Company at any time upon five days notice to Cantor Fitzgerald, or by Cantor Fitzgerald at any time in certain circumstances, including the occurrence of a material adverse change in the Company's business.
 The Company will pay Cantor Fitzgerald a commission rate equal to 3.0% of the gross proceeds of the sales price per share of any common stock sold through Cantor Fitzgerald under the Cantor Fitzgerald Agreement.
 The Company has also provided Cantor Fitzgerald with customary indemnification and contribution rights.
-As of September 30, 2015, no shares have been issued to Cantor Fitzgerald under the Cantor Fitzgerald Agreement.
+As of March 31, 2016, 808,193 shares have been issued through Cantor Fitzgerald under the Cantor Fitzgerald Agreement for total net proceeds of approximately \$8.7 million.

-Equity Incentive Plans
+Equity Incentive Plan